Euro zone bond yields edge up on lockdown exit hopes

 By Dhara Ranasinghe

-LONDON, May 11 (Reuters) - Borrowing costs across the euro area nudged higher on Monday, reflecting a slightly more upbeat tone in world markets as more countries look to restart their economies after coronavirus lockdowns.
+LONDON, May 11 (Reuters) - Borrowing costs across the euro area nudged up on Monday, reflecting some hopes for the global economic outlook as more countries look to restart their economies after coronavirus lockdowns.

-Italian bond yields rose after Friday's decision by Moody's, to leave its rating on Italy unchanged at one notch above junk territory, as expected.
+Lingering concerns about the repercussions from last week's German court ruling for European Central Bank monetary policy and a sell off in European shares also weighed on Italian bonds.

 France was cautiously emerging from its lockdown on Monday and Britain on Sunday outlined plans to begin slowly easing its restrictions.